 There are several different reasons that borrowers have been rejected, many of which are easily avoidable.

 Incomplete Applications – A staggering percent of the rejections have come from applicants who submitted incomplete forms.
-Whether the approval rate increases once these applications are correctly submitted remains to be seen.
-A full 28% of the applications were rejected for “missing or incomplete information.”
+A full 28% of the first batch of applications were rejected for “missing or incomplete information.”

 Optimistic Applicants – Undoubtedly, there are applicants who don’t expect to have their loans discharged, but are applying anyway.
 There is some logic to this approach, given the many mistakes that happen with loan servicing.
 These borrowers may be hoping their loans disappear, but aware they don’t qualify.